Last Updated on July 28, 2023 by Janine

 Afternoon: Casa Azul & Explore Coyoacán

-Many visitors trek down to Coyoacán to visit the Frida Kahlo museum, but this charming little city is well worth a visit, even if you couldn’t care less about the Frida museum.
+Many visitors trek down to Coyoacán to visit the Frida Kahlo Museum, but this charming little city is well worth a visit, even if you couldn’t care less about the Frida Museum.

 I’ve plotted some key stops on this map, but I encourage you to just wander around.
 You never know what you’ll find!
 Follow your heart or your nose and see where it takes you!